microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 __delay_ms(250);
 ```

-After which, program the Curiosity Nano and the LED will blink periodically as the device wakes.
+After entering the above code, program the Curiosity Nano and the LED will blink periodically as the device wakes.

 ### Using Interrupt-on-Change for Wake-Up

-This example uses the PIC16F18076's "Interrupt-on-Change" (IoC) to trigger an intterupt to wake the device from sleep when the Switch on the Curiosity Nano is pressed.
+This example uses the PIC16F18076's "Interrupt-on-Change" (IOC) to trigger an interrupt to wake the device from sleep when the switch on the Curiosity Nano is pressed.

-To begin, repeat the initial setup earlier in this document and navigate to the "Pin Grid View" in MCC.
+To begin, create a new project and repeat the initial setup found earlier in this document and navigate to the "Pin Grid View" in MCC.
 Then select RA0 as a GPIO input and RA1 as a GPIO output as shown below:

 ![Interrupt on Change Pin Grid View](images/IOC_PinGridView.png)